Ayush-Poddar-2003/JavaScript/01_Introduction.md

 ---
 ### WHAT IS JS?
-Client side Scripting Language, Adds functionality to website
+Client side Scripting Language,
+A scripting language is a type of programming language used to automate tasks that could alternatively be done manually by a user or system administrator.
+It's often used for interpreted execution rather than being compiled into machine code.

 ---